christophebedard/dotfiles/raid1_config/README.md

 ## Re-configuration

-If the array has already been created (and the disks mirrored) and needs to be re-configured (e.g. after a new install), follow steps in sub-section _Saving the Array Layout_:
+If the array has already been created (and the disks mirrored) and needs to be re-configured, follow steps in sub-section _Saving the Array Layout_:

 1. Save the array config by adding this to `/etc/mdadm/mdadm.conf` (see [`mdadm.conf`](./mdadm.conf)):